-- 1.5 Students who possess one of the following within the last five (5) years are exempt from taking the Mathematics Proficiency Test (MPT) and can register for ECON1003 Introduction to Mathematics for Social Science I and ECON1005 Introduction to Statistics. - Associate Degree in Mathematics (solely or jointly with another discipline), - Grades 1 to 4 in ALL CAPE Mathematics Units 1 or 2, - · Grades A, B or C in Cambridge 'A' Level Mathematics, - · Grades 1 or 2 in CSEC General Proficiency Mathematics, - · Grades 1 or 2 in CSEC Additional Mathematics, - Grades 9, 8, 7 or 6 in GSCE Mathematics under the new grading scheme (A or B under the old grading scheme), - A pass in the SCHOOL OF BUSINESS AND MANAGEMENT, Mathematics Proficiency Test, - Grade C or higher in the Faculty's Preliminary Mathematics for Social Sciences course. - Grades 7, 6, 5 and 4 for the International Baccalaureate (IB) in (a) Mathematical Studies SL, (b) Mathematics SL, (c) Mathematics HL and (d) Further Mathematics HL - Grades 7, 6, 5 and 4 for the International Baccalaureate (IB) in Mathematics HL and Further Mathematics HL only are exempt with credit from ECON1003
+1.5 Students who possess one of the following within the last five (5) years are exempt from taking the Mathematics Proficiency Test (MPT) and can register for ECON1003 Introduction to Mathematics for Social Science I and ECON1005 Introduction to Statistics.

+- Grades 1 to 4 in ALL CAPE Mathematics Units 1 or 2, - Grades A, B or C in Cambridge 'A' Level Mathematics, - Grades 1 or 2 in CSEC General Proficiency Mathematics, - Grades 1 or 2 in CSEC Additional Mathematics, - Grades 9, 8, 7 or 6 in GSCE Mathematics under the new grading scheme (A or B under the old grading scheme), - A pass in the SCHOOL OF BUSINESS AND MANAGEMENT, Mathematics Proficiency Test, - Sciences course.